-&lt;sup>6 The t-values of the Fama-French five-factor alphas of the long-short portfolio are 5.69 for the equal-weighted portfolio and 4.33 for the value-weighted portfolio, both highly statistically significant, even by the standards suggested by Harvey, Liu, and Zhu (2016) and Harvey (2017).
+10 The t-values of the Fama-French five-factor alphas of the long-short portfolio are 5.69 for the equal-weighted portfolio and 4.33 for the value-weighted portfolio, both highly statistically significant, even by the standards suggested by Harvey, Liu, and Zhu (2016) and Harvey (2017).
 Harvey (2017) proposes an alternative statistical significance analysis approach, known as the minimum Bayes factor, which delivers a Bayesian p-value.
-A t-value of raw return spread.
-The q-factor, mispricing-factor, and behavioral-factor models perform similarly, and all leave a significant part of the return spread unexplained.
+A t-value of 4.33 is considered significant at the 1% level, even when the prior belief on the probability that the null (COP/P is unrelated to future stock returns) is true is only 5%.
+See the t-statistic thresholds for minimum Bayes factors in Table III of Harvey (2017).